 But what about the patients that need to be in the hospital?
 How can you ensure that there are systems in place so in-patient cases are receiving proper care and attention, while also ensuring their safety and security?

-Healthcare institutions have begun to implement an innovative solution to this challenge through “virtual sitters.”
-These “sitters” allow for 24/7 remote observation of high-risk patients.
-One of the most important places to have these virtual sitters is in “high fall risk” patient rooms.
+Healthcare institutions have begun to implement an innovative solution to this challenge through Virtual Patient Observation systems.”
+These systems allow for 24/7 observation of high-risk patients.
+One of the most important places to have these observation systems is in “high fall risk” patient rooms.
 These patients usually include elderly patients or patients who are undergoing/recovering from intense treatment that leave them vulnerable.
-A huge strain on hospital resources, exasperated by low staffing, is assigning someone to sit in the room with these patients to make sure they do not attempt to get up without assistance, which is a common occurrence as some patients can be forgetful or stubborn.
-With virtual sitters, a nurse can safely and efficiently monitor multiple patients and then direct hands-on care to those who need it in the moment.
+A huge strain on hospital resources, exasperated by low staffing, is assigning someone to sit in the room with these patients to make sure they do not attempt to get up without assistance, which is an occurrence with select patients.
+With these Virtual Patient Observation systems, a technician can safely and efficiently monitor multiple patients and then direct hands-on care to those who need it in the moment.
 By implementing this solution, healthcare institutions can easily address the safety concern of insufficient staff-to-patient ratio and save money too.

 Use Case: Leading Nationwide Healthcare Provider

-Case in point, a leading, nationwide healthcare facility was looking to add audio to its virtual sitter solution.
-The healthcare institution chose to install Louroe Electronics’ VeriFact® 555.
+Case in point, a leading, nationwide healthcare facility was looking to add audio to its Virtual Patient Observation solution.
+The healthcare institution chose to install Louroe Electronics’ VeriFact 525.
 This speaker microphone can easily be placed onto the ceiling of a room, or this device can be mobile by being fashioned onto a cart that will be able to roll into whatever location has a need.
 With the addition of audio to a hospital’s virtual sitter program, medical staff increase their overall situational awareness of patients.

 Results and Impact